-On October 3, we went to Garden of the Gods.
+On October 3, we went to Garden of the Gods in southern Illinois.
 On the way back home, we stopped to have a picture taken.
 My family says that I’m in this picture.

 On October 13, Joseph’s school teacher was speaking on Alcatraz.
 She mentioned that three guys escaped.
 At that, Joseph spoke up and said that his great-grandpa was the one responsible for getting those guys put into Alcatraz.
 There was obvious doubt that swept across the classroom but we sent Joseph with proof the next day.
 To read more about it, click here.